shorelinesoftware/versioning-toolkit/README.md

 ### `push`

 **Optional**.
 Whether to push changes to repository or not.
-Must be **'true' or 'false'**. 'false' by default
+Must be **'true' or 'false'**. 'false' by default.

 ### `majorSegment`

 **Optional**.
 New major segment for the main and release tags and release branch.
-Zeroes minor segment if provided without minor segment and its value is higher than actual major segment
+Zeroes minor segment if provided without minor segment and its value is higher than actual major segment.

 ### `minorSegment`